burrscurr/dotfiles/README.md

 Run `make` to install the dotfiles and related dependencies.
 Dotfiles typically are symlinked to the local copy of this repository, which makes it easy to compare/exchange upstream and local changes.
-Note that conflicting local dotfiles are replaced with the symlink version without confirmation.

 ## Caveats